 The Nano Indenter® G200 is used with the Dynamic Contact Module (DCM) transducer and NanoVision options for nanomechanical testing of both dry and hydrated endothelial cells.
 High resolution NanoVision images were also generated to compare cells before and after hydration.

-NanoVision is used with the KLA G200 and G200X nanoindenters to generate high resolution nanoindentation images in order to examine residual impressions and quantify material response phenomena such as pile-up, deformed volume and fracture toughness.
+NanoVision is used with the KLA Instruments G200 and G200X nanoindenters to generate high resolution nanoindentation images in order to examine residual impressions and quantify material response phenomena such as pile-up, deformed volume and fracture toughness.

 The Nano Indenter® G200 can be used with a laser heated tip and high temperature stage for nanomechanical testing and material characterization at precisely controlled temperatures.
 Temperature-dependent data are shown for a number of sample materials.

-Express Test is a method of rapid nanomechanical testing used with a KLA nanoindenter to generate histograms and 3D maps of nanomechanical properties, such as Young's modulus and nanohardness, with negligible thermal drift.
+Express Test is a method of rapid nanomechanical testing used with a KLA Instruments nanoindenter to generate histograms and 3D maps of nanomechanical properties, such as Young's modulus and nanohardness, with negligible thermal drift.

 This application note discusses the Continuous Stiffness Measurement (CSM) nanoindentation option, used for applications that must take into account dynamic effects, such as strain rate and frequency.
 The CSM option for material characterization offers a means of separating the in-phase and out-of-phase components of the load-displacement history.

-Nanoindentation creep measurements of Al1100 are made with the KLA InSEM® HT nanoindenter, which allows for independent tip and sample heating to maintain isothermal testing conditions.
+Nanoindentation creep measurements of Al1100 are made with the KLA Instruments InSEM® HT nanoindenter, which allows for independent tip and sample heating to maintain isothermal testing conditions.
 Results show that nanoindentation measurements can yield uniaxial creep properties that are in excellent agreement with traditional creep testing.

 Dynamic instrumented indentation was used to measure the complex shear modulus of soft biological tissue under physiological conditions.
 Continuous Stiffness Method (CSM) nanoindentation was used with the hot stage option to compare the complex shear modulus and confirm the anisotropic nature of muscle tissue.